beta-europe/poland.beta-europe.org/_pages/home.md

   _cta_label: "Join Our Network"
   _cta_url: "http://forum.beta-europe.org"
   caption: "Photo credit: [**MEUS 2015**](http://www.meu-strasbourg.org)"
-excerpt: "Bringing Europeans Together Association Italia (BETA Italia) is a politically independent and non-profit association to support the organisation of European politics simulations in Italy."
+excerpt: "Bringing Europeans Together Association Poland (BETA Poland) is a politically independent and non-profit association to support the organisation of European politics simulations in Italy."

 intro_01:
   - title: Our Association
     image_path: /assets/images/beta-logo-600.png
-    alt: "Logo of BETA Italia"
+    alt: "Logo of BETA Poland"
     excerpt:
     |
-      The Bringing Europeans Together Association Italia (BETA Italia) is a young, politically independent and non-profit association founded in late 2016 by 7 young Europeans in Rome.
-BETA Italia now counts more than 40 members all across Italy and beyond.
+      The Bringing Europeans Together Association Poland (BETA Poland) is a young, politically independent and non-profit association founded in late 2016 by 7 young Europeans in Rome.
+BETA Poland now counts more than 40 members all across Italy and beyond.
     url: "/contact/"
-    btn_label: "People behind BETA Italia"
+    btn_label: "People behind BETA Poland"
     btn_class: "btn--primary"
 intro_02:
   - title: Our Mission
     image_path: /assets/images/AG tutti.jpg
-    alt: "Group Photo BETA Italia"
+    alt: "Group Photo BETA Poland"
     excerpt:
     |
       Our mission is to contribute to the development of a European consciousness among the youth and to spread knowledge and awareness about how the European Union works and what does it mean to be a European citizen.